ECB to take all necessary measures for prices - Noyer

 Short-term euro zone interest rates are, however, pricing in a rising chance that the ECB may ease monetary policy further later this year as the sovereign debt crisis intensifies and the economic outlook worsens.

-(Reporting By Jonathan Spicer and Leah Schnurr, additional writing by Sakari Suoninen; Editing by Dan Grebler)
+(Reporting By Jonathan Spicer and Leah Schnurr, additional writing by Sakari Suoninen; Editing by Chizu Nomiyama)